5G Network Enablement: The Role of Millimeter Wave Spectrum

 Furthermore, 3rd Generation Partnership Project (3GPP) technologies like narrowband IoT (NB-IoT) and Long-Term Evolution machine-type communications (LTE-M) will be integral to meeting the needs of 5G communications.

 Recently, 3GPP and the International Telecommunication Union have partnered to plan out several research phases detailing 5G standards going into 2020.
 While the exact frequencies available for use are still being debated, it seems like the infrastructure is gaining momentum for better and faster short-range communications.

 Setting the trend with the world’s first marketed Gigabit LTE module in 2018, Telit continues to market innovations for a 5G future.

 As a worldwide leader and developer of mobile broadband solutions and technology, Telit transforms businesses by connecting them to the highest available speeds that cellular networks can support.
-From smart city planning to retail to security and surveillance, Telit has a more than two-decade history of connecting a variety of industries to smarter solutions.
+From smart city planning to retail to security and surveillance, Telit has a two-decade history of connecting industries to smarter solutions.